 PhD from Virginia Polytechnic Institute and State University

-- MS from Virginia Polytechnic Institute and State University
+MS from Virginia Polytechnic Institute and State University

-- BTech from Indian Institute of Technology-Madras
+BTech from the Indian Institute of Technology-Madras